Original Instrument ReportCopyright © 2018 CBH

 The soundboard is spruce and both bridge and nut beech.
 The soundboard ribs are reinforced with gilded iron screws through the top surface of the soundboard.
 The same type of screws are used on the flat moulding strip at the perimeter of the soundboard apron.

 The case rim is solid mahogany, as are the two lid panels, their side and front edges with egg-and-dart moulding.
 The case measures 1600mm x 685mm without bottom or corner mouldings.
 The lid overhangs the case by 13–22mm on all sides, and is supported by a single mahogany lid stick screwed to the treble case interior.
 The lid can also be supported by the collapsible hinged music desk attached to the back of the nameboard.
 The lid enables two possible playing positions: Fully open (loud), or main lid closed (soft).
 (Being hinged to the keyboard flap, the fallboard prevents the instrument from being played if the keyboard flap is closed.)
 When the main lid is closed, there is a collapsible music desk attached to the keyboard flap interior.
-The instrument retains its original brasswork including hinges.
+The spine is finished.
+The bottom is painted a dusky pink.
+The instrument retains its original brasswork including hinges and iron screws.
 There is a lock on the fallboard, although its key was missing.

 |John Joseph William Molesworth Oxley (1784–1828)|

 The instrument was purchased in December 2017 from the widow of Dr Keith Okey.
 He had acquired it for his historic property “Denham Court” in June 1983 from the late W.F.
 Bradshaw, eminent Sydney antique dealer of 96 Queen Street, Woollahra.
 The 1842 Broadwood lived at “Kirkham”, the family estate near Camden of NSW Surveyor-General John Joseph William Molesworth Oxley (1784–1828).
 It was most likely to have been originally purchased from Dacre’s business by Oxley’s widow Emma née Norton (1798–1885) in 1845 on her return from three years in Europe with her two sons , John Norton Oxley (1824–1891) and Henry Molesworth Oxley (1826–1867).
 The piano remained in the Oxley family, Bill Bradshaw purchasing it from Eleanor Beatrice Martin Oxley, a great-granddaughter of Surveyor-General John Oxley.

 |Inscription on the 1842 John Broadwood & Sons square pianoforte nameboard|